dmbarbour/wikilon/docs/AboutABC.md

 ### Evaluation Strategy

-The general evaluation strategy for ABC is:
+A general evaluation strategy for ABC is:

-* evaluate outer program
+* rewrite outer program
-* prioritize annotations
-* evaluate final results
+* evaluate inner values

-Effectively, ABC evaluation defaults to call-by-need internally.
-But when the toplevel evaluation halts, we'll run back through the program and recursively evaluate every contained block (unless marked `{&lazy}`).
-This gives us ample opportunity to apply annotations or drop actions conditionally.

-[Awelon Object](AboutAO.md) additionally performs staging, implicitly.
+By first rewriting the outer program, we get the most opportunity to apply annotations or drop conditional evaluations.
+When rewriting has fully completed, we'll have a stable structure containing code and blocks.
+We can go through each block and repeat the evaluation strategy.

+A runtime has discretion to deviate from this strategy.
+Evaluation order doesn't affect program semantics.

 ### Big Step Accelerators